clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/forecast/forecastpro/administration/queues.md

 Data about your customer interactions is recorded by your ACD.
 This contact data is imported into injixo by {% link_new integrations | features/acd-integration/cloud/how-integrations-work.md %} to create forecasts.
 Xlink does not create queues automatically, other injixo integrations do.
 Queues are always associated with a channel and can be selectively added to workloads in Forecast.

-When you click **Use Forecast** in a workload that contains queues from a non-Xlink integration, a queue will automatically be created in _WFM > Administration > Forecasting > Queues_{:.breadcrumbs} for specific {% link_new staff requirements calculation | features/forecast/injixo-forecast/staff-requirement.md %} methods.
+When you click **Use Forecast** in a workload that contains queues from a non-Xlink integration, a queue will automatically be created in _WFM > Administration > Forecasting > Queues_{:.breadcrumbs} for specific {% link_new staff requirements calculation | features/forecast/injixo-forecast/calculate-staff-requirements.md %} methods.
 This queue will have the name of the workload with a leading asterisk, e.g. \*yourWorkloadName.
-Forecast data will be available in the Auto-Forecast version.
+Forecast data will be available in the version Auto-Forecast.

 ## Create queues